Go to the previous, next section.

 Function: int getw (FILE *stream)

-This function reads a word (that is, an int) from stream.
+This function reads a word (that is, an int

 It's provided for compatibility with SVID.
 We recommend you use